Ptolemy2002/react-mongo-data/README.md

         - `type` (`OptionalValueCondition<string>`): The type of checkpoint to compare against.
 If `null`, the last checkpoint will be used.
 The search will start from the current checkpoint.
 By default, this is `null`.
     - Returns:
         - `boolean` - `true` if any of the defined properties have been changed since the last checkpoint of the specified type, `false` otherwise.
 If the checkpoint is not found, the function will return `true`.
 - `toJSON` - Returns an object that represents the instance in JSON format.
 This will include all properties that have been defined and their values, converted with the `toMongo` functions.
+The values will be cloned, so you don't have to do that yourself.
     - Arguments: None
     - Returns:
         - `MongoType` - An object that represents the instance in JSON format.